autonomys/subspace/CONTRIBUTING.md

 It is important to remember that there are many people subscribed to the repository and any changes to pull request will trigger notifications to tens, hundreds, potentially thousands of people.
-As such try to minimize them or else many people, including maintainers, will unsubscribe and response time for issues and pull request changes will drop dramatically.
+As such try to minimize them or else many people, including maintainers, will unsubscribe and response time for issues and pull request changes will increase dramatically.

 Before even submitting pull request make sure to really do self-review.
 This will allow you to spot minor issues like